-We trust stagnation but distrust the beauty of the inner movement.
+So we trust stagnation but distrust the beauty of the inner movement.
 We trust our denial of the truth, and distrust the truth.
-We trust closing ourselves off to any messages that arise from our inner self.
+And we trust closing ourselves off to any messages that arise from our inner self.
 We don’t give the truth-finding process half a chance by attempting to confront what’s inside us and finding out how trustworthy God really is.

 Meanwhile, we lament the way life constantly disappoints us.
 Yet we refuse to connect this with the way we routinely trust the wrong things.
-We trust in wishful thinking.
-We believe that ‘what we don’t know won’t hurt us.’
-We deny that we are missing the boat on meeting our own potential.
+For example, we trust in wishful thinking.
+We believe that “what we don’t know won’t hurt us.”
+And we deny that we are missing the boat on meeting our own potential.